-This statement makes the name external.
-If it is otherwise defined (by .set or by appearance as a label) it acts within the assembly exactly as if the .globil statement were not given; however, the link editor may be used to combine this object module with other modules referring to this symbol.
+This statement makes each name external.
+If it is otherwise defined (by .set or by appearance as a label) it acts within the assembly exactly as if the .globl statement were not given; however, the link editor ld can be used to combine this object module with other modules referring to this symbol.

-Conversely, if the given symbol is not defined within the current assembly, the link editor can combine the output of this assembly with that of others which define the symbol.
+Conversely, if the given symbol is not defined within the current assembly, ld can combine the output of this assembly with that of others which define the symbol.
 The assembler makes all otherwise undefined symbols external.